BrenPatF/Sandbox/README.md

 # sandbox - Just to test out README.md ideas<div id="topOfVisibleArea"></div>

 # timerset
 Facilitates code timing for instrumentation and other purposes, with very small footprint in both code and resource usage.
+Construction and reporting require only a single line each, regardless of how many timers are included in a set.
 Tested on Unix and Windows.

-## Usage (extract from maincolgroup.js)
+## Usage (extract from maincolgroup.py)
 ```py
 from context import timerset
 import colgroup as cg